The deadline for 2020 college scholarship applications has passed. We are no longer accepting applications at this time.

 All applications must be completed with all of required documentation submitted together at the same time.
 Incomplete applications will not be considered.

 The CVSA College Scholarship Award Program is dedicated to Gary E. Curtis.
 While working for the Virginia State Police, Gary was an active member of CVSA and a cornerstone in the development of the roadside North American Standard Inspection Program.
-Gary was recruited by the old Interstate Commerce Commission (ICC) and later focused on commercial motor vehicle safety programs as the federal government restructured and developed the Office of Motor Carrier Safety (OMCS) under the Federal Highway Administration (FHWA).
+Gary was recruited by the Interstate Commerce Commission and later focused on commercial motor vehicle safety programs as the federal government restructured and developed the Office of Motor Carrier Safety (OMCS) under the Federal Highway Administration.
 Gary retired from the OMCS and came to CVSA in 1992, faithfully serving as the Alliance’s director of technical services.
-His efforts and contributions helped form the solid base in which CVSA now proudly stands upon.
-Gary lost his life to cancer in December of 1998.
+His efforts and contributions helped form the solid base upon which CVSA now proudly stands.
+Gary lost his life to cancer in 1998.